Skullfiredevil/Skullfiredevil/README.md

 Hi there, I'm Skullfiredevil!
 I'm a passionate web developer from the UK.
-Currently, I'm exploring new technologies and learning **Python.**
+Currently, I'm exploring new technologies and I'm currently learning **AWS.** and trying to become an AWS Cloud Architecht :D

 I enjoy building web applications that are both visually appealing and functional.
 When I'm not coding, you can usually find me reading, listening music, or playing video games.